ldsec/drynx/README.md

 ## License

-UnLynx is licensed under a End User Software License Agreement ('EULA') for non-commercial use.
+Drynx is licensed under a End User Software License Agreement ('EULA') for non-commercial use.
 If you need more information, please contact us.

 ## Contact
 You can contact any of the developers for more information or any other member of [lca1](http://lca.epfl.ch/people/lca1/):